 So I began to tell her my own personal stories about Reiki and animals.
 Reiki is a really cool way to connect with animals—it increases one’s “animal magnetism.”
 What that means is that all animals perceive and respond to good, positive energy and an open heart.
 Animals are drawn to the practitioner through the love embodied in Reiki energy.
 A student of Reiki facilitates self-healing through daily personal Reiki treatments, promoting energetic balance and healing emotional issues of trust which then increases the student’s openness and re-connection to the natural world, something the animals really appreciate.

-In my career as a Reiki healer I am often approached by animals who take one look into my energy field and want the brand of energy I have on tap, namely Reiki.
+In my career as a Reiki healer, I am often approached by animals who take one look into my energy field and want the brand of energy I have on tap, namely Reiki.
 A classic case was Gracie, a cat who lived across the street from me, and who used to show up on my doorstep whenever she did not feel well.
-I would open the door, and there she would be, looking for her personal Reiki healer (read the full story at Gracie the Cat and Fireworks).
-And she never failed to get her session, who could turn down such a trusting compliment?
+I would open the door, and there she would be, looking for her personal Reiki healer.
+And she never failed to get her session—who could turn down such a trusting compliment?

-By gently steering mother and daughter to my articles or book, perhaps they might feel validated in their own perceptions, which in turn might encourage them individually to follow their own intuition in taking further steps on their paths toward wholeness and happiness.
-And most likely along the way they will be encouraged and supported by their own domestic animals, who love us unconditionally, and who are so perceptive in reading our emotional and physical needs, and so very willing to offer us their own healing assistance and guidance.
+By gently steering mother and daughter to my articles or book, perhaps they might feel validated in their own perceptions, which in turn might encourage them individually to follow their intuition in taking further steps on their paths toward wholeness and happiness.
+And most likely along the way they will be encouraged and supported by their own domestic animals.
+Our animal companions love us unconditionally, and are so perceptive in reading our emotional/physical needs and always willing to offer us their own healing assistance and guidance.

 One of the most important intentions in any healing modality is to support your clients in achieving healing for THEIR highest healing good.
 This means that the practitioner must let go of attachment to a certain outcome; the client should receive what they need, not what the practitioner thinks might benefit them the most.
 Allied with that is the intention to empower the client so that they may be an active participant in their own healing.
 So, once I told my animal Reiki stories I let go of attachment to the possible outcome, trusting that the universe knew best.
 But I’m still very human, I can’t completely disengage from personal attachment—I still hope that mother and daughter at least enjoyed reading my articles, which is the fervent hope of every writer!